Red-throated barbet

 The red-throated barbet (Psilopogon mystacophanos) is a species of bird in the family Megalaimidae.

-It is found in Brunei, Indonesia, Malaysia, Myanmar, Singapore, and Thailand.
+It is found in Brunei, Indonesia, Malaysia, Myanmar, and Thailand.

 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical swamps.

 It is threatened by habitat loss.

 Description

-The red-throated barbet male is mainly green with a red crown, throat, and spot below the throat.
-He also has a black spot above each eye and a yellow crown patch.
-There is also some blue near his eyes and on the lower part of his throat.
+The red-throated barbet male is mainly green with a red crown, throat, and spot below the throat, as well as a black spot above each eye and a yellow crown patch.
+Males also have some blue near the eyes and on the lower part of the throat.
 The female lacks most of the male's facial coloration, but is otherwise similar.
 Juveniles resemble females.
 Adults measure 23 cm in length and weigh 60-95 g.